saarhaber/MyFirstWebsite/README.md

 # JavaScript
-Learning JavaScript using SoloLearn and the internet.
+Learning JavaScript using SoloLearn, FreeCodeCamp and pther sources.
 Goal: To build my own website.